-In the past twenty three years (23), EBA engineers have successfully conducted numerous projects utilizing its Doe-2/eQUEST energy simulation program and customized database modeling software designed for program evaluation expertise.
+In the past thirty years (30), EBA engineers have successfully conducted numerous projects utilizing its Doe-2/eQUEST energy simulation program and customized database modeling software designed for program evaluation expertise.
 Typically, the simulations, entailed on-site energy audits (in particular program evaluations) and/or input data from the sites architectural, mechanical and electrical plans.
 The tasks were performed for various commercial, industrial, institutional and residential sites to evaluate different energy efficient technologies in lighting, HVAC, direct/distributed digital controls, refrigeration, motors and building envelope.
 EBA has completed hundredth of feasibility projects that include development of the recommended measures incremental cost, life cost analysis and input of the utility rate structures with seasonally energy (kWh and kBtu) and demand (kW) charges.
 Has also completed many projects that required the development of load profiles and bench marking of the simulation results with the end-use monitored data and/or the utility history of demand and energy usage.

 On-Site Energy Audit: